Who can order the VirtuOst test?

 What types of scan cannot be analyzed?

-Scans cannot be analyzed if metal implants reside at the same transverse cross-section as the bone to be analyzed, or if the scan does not cover the proximal femur or a complete vertebral body.
+In addition to the restrictions noted above regarding slice thickness and intravenous contrast, scans cannot be analyzed if metal implants reside at the same transverse cross-section as the bone to be analyzed, or if the scan does not cover the proximal femur or a complete vertebral body.
 Streaking artifacts or poor image quality can disqualify an analysis.
 If you send us a scan that we cannot analyze, you will not be charged.

 What if I want to order a dedicated CT scan specifically for the VirtuOst test?

-Can scans with intravenous contrast be analyzed?
+Can scans with intravenous (IV) contrast be analyzed?

 What scan settings should be used?